preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/index.rst

 Teamwork in Omnia 6.5
 ===========================================

-This is an ongoing, preliminiary documentation for functionality to come in Omnia 6.5.
+This is an ongoing, preliminiary documentation about this will work in Omnia 6.5.

 The settings for Teamwork will be these: